 Rob Baker, Principle Investigator

 Rob studies the origin and maintenance of biodiversity, specifically plant form and function with an ultimate goal of furthering integration of evolutionary theory and developmental biology, improving agricultural sustainability, and contributing to plant restoration and conservation efforts.
-He tackles these problems from a basic science perspective by examining developmental variation at the intraspecific level using a variety of techniques and approaches including quantitative genetics, genomics, transcriptomics, anatomy, morphology, and physiology in plants from a variety of natural, model, and crop systems.
+He tackles these problems from a basic science perspective by examining developmental variation at the intra-specific level while integrating techniques and approaches including quantitative genetics, genomics, transcriptomics, anatomy, morphology, and physiology in plants from a variety of natural, model, and crop systems.

 Prior to joining the Biology Department at Miami University, Rob earned a B.A. in Biology from Reed College in Portland, OR.
 After his undergraduate studies, he worked for AgResearch, Ltd (Palmerston North, New Zealand) and the University of Maryland.
 He received his Ph.D. in Ecology and Evolutionary Biology from the University of Colorado at Boulder with Pamela Diggle (now at the University of Connecticut).
-At the University of Wyoming in Laramie, Rob received a National Science Foundation Postdoctoral Fellowship work with Cynthia Weinig.
+At the University of Wyoming in Laramie, Rob received a National Science Foundation Postdoctoral Fellowship to work with Cynthia Weinig.